Repairing Common Toilet Problems

 When Replacing a Toilet Makes Sense

 Because of their inefficient bowl design, older toilets have a hard time removing waste.
 Over time water deposits fill the internal water delivery passageways, creating a persistent slow flush situation.
-These passageways are hard, if not impossible, to clean.
+Often these passageways are hard, if not impossible, to clean.

 Older toilets use a lot more water than their modern counterparts.
 Modern toilets use 1.6 or less gallons per flush.
 In order to remove all the waste in a single flush, engineers have changed the size and shape of the toilet bowl's internal passageways.
 A quick check at a larger hardware store often finds a wide selection of toilets that use 1.28 gallons of water per flush, while maintaining a high flush efficiency rating.
 Some local municipalities may even offer a rebate when replacing an older toilet with a new high-efficiency toilet.

-Customers looking to limit water usage often look for a toilet with a dual-flush feature.
-A dual flush lets the user choose between a full flush or partial flush.
+Consumers looking to limit water usage often look for a toilet with a dual-flush feature.
+The dual flush option lets the user choose between a full flush and a partial flush.
 When the toilet contains solids, the user selects full flush.
-When the bowl contains only liquids or a small amount of solids, the user can select the partial flush button.
+When the bowl contains only liquids or a small amount of solids, the user chooses the partial flush button.
 Typically a full flush uses 1.6 gallons, while a partial flush releases approximately 1.1 gallons.
 The ability to choose flush options can save hundreds of gallons of water over the toilet's lifespan.

 Questions & Answers